Dylan McIlrath

-Dylan McIlrath (born April 20, 1992) is a Canadian professional ice hockey defenceman currently playing for, and captain of the Hershey Bears of the American Hockey League (AHL) while under contract for the Washington Capitals of the National Hockey League (NHL).
-He played junior hockey for the Moose Jaw Warriors of the Western Hockey League (WHL) and was drafted by the New York Rangers, 10th overall at the 2010 NHL Entry Draft.
+Dylan McIlrath (born April 20, 1992) is a Canadian professional ice hockey defenceman for the Washington Capitals of the National Hockey League (NHL).
+He played junior ice hockey for the Moose Jaw Warriors of the Western Hockey League (WHL) and was drafted by the New York Rangers, 10th overall at the 2010 NHL entry draft.
 McIlrath is of majority Scottish descent.

 Playing career

 Junior

-McIlrath was drafted into the Western Hockey League (WHL) 46th overall by the Moose Jaw Warriors in the 2007 Bantam Draft.
+McIlrath was drafted 46th overall by the Moose Jaw Warriors in the 2007 bantam draft of the Western Hockey League (WHL).
 He started his WHL career with the Warriors during the 2008–09 season, playing in 53 games and scoring one goal.
 In 2009–10, McIlrath improved, along with the Warriors as a whole, and scored seven goals while playing in 65 games.
 He attracted notice from professional scouts due to his NHL draft eligibility, and was selected to play for Team Orr at the 2010 CHL Top Prospects Game.
-The highlight of this game for McIlrath was a convincing victory in a fight against Team Cherry's Alexander Petrovic.
+The highlight of this game for McIlrath was a convincing victory in a fight against Team Cherry's Alex Petrovic.
 During the Warriors' seven-game playoff series against the eventual WHL champions, the Calgary Hitmen, McIlrath played every game and recorded an assist.

 Professional

-On March 17, 2011, McIlrath signed his first NHL contract with the New York Rangers, the team that drafted him tenth overall in 2010.
+On March 17, 2011, McIlrath signed his first National Hockey League (NHL) contract with the New York Rangers, the team that drafted him 10th overall in 2010.
 He played two regular season games at the end of the 2010–11 season with the Rangers' American Hockey League (AHL) affiliate, the Connecticut Whale, in which he did not register a point but accumulated seven penalty minutes.
 After Moose Jaw was eliminated from the WHL playoffs at the end of the 2011–12 season, McIlrath once again joined the Whale.
-After Connecticut was eliminated from the AHL playoffs, McIlrath was added to the New York Rangers' 2012 playoff roster.
+After Connecticut was eliminated from the AHL playoffs, McIlrath was added to the New York Rangers' roster for the 2012 Stanley Cup playoffs.

 After spending the 2012–13 season in Connecticut, McIlrath was again added to the Rangers' playoff roster.
 On December 11, 2013, he was recalled to the Rangers for the first time during the NHL regular season.
-He made his NHL debut on December 12, 2013, against the Columbus Blue Jackets.
-After a strong pre-season showing, McIlrath was named to the full 23-man roster on October 2, 2015, and on December 15, 2015, he scored his first NHL goal.
+He made his NHL debut on December 12, against the Columbus Blue Jackets.

-McIlrath played a total of 34 games for the Rangers in the 2015–16 season, scoring 2 goals and 2 assists, and accumulating 64 penalty minutes.
-His most notable fight of the season was on Valentine's Day against Philadelphia Flyers forward Wayne Simmonds, who had punched and concussed Rangers' captain Ryan McDonagh in an earlier (February 6) game between the two teams.
+After a strong pre-season showing, McIlrath was named to the full 23-man roster on October 2, 2015, and on December 15, scored his first NHL goal.
+McIlrath played a total of 34 games for the Rangers in the 2015–16 season, recording two goals and two assists, also accumulating 64 penalty minutes.
+His most notable fight of the season was on Valentine's Day against Philadelphia Flyers forward Wayne Simmonds, who had punched and concussed Rangers' captain Ryan McDonagh in an earlier (February 6, 2016) game between the two teams.